How to Stack a Layer Cake with Filling

 How does it work?

-By piping a small boarder of buttercream around the edge of each layer, you create a boarder for the filling to live inside.
-With this boarder, you also create a stiff and sticky surface for the top layer to sit upon.
+By piping a small boarder of buttercream around the edge of each cake layer, you create a boarder for the filling to live inside.
+With this boarder, you also create a stiff and sticky surface for the top cake layer to sit upon.
 So, this prevents two things from happening — the filling from oozing out and the top layer from sliding around.
 After this step, you can crumb coat your layer cake like normal.

 What is a crumb coat?